oauthstuff/app2app-evolution/README.md

 ## Goals

-1. If the required app is installed on the device, the app should always be opened.

-2. If the required app is
-not installed, the website of the app owner should be opened inside the user's default browser.

-3. The user should never have to choose between multiple apps (dialog can be seen in the picture above).
+1. If the user is redirected from the RP to the IDP, he should either go to the legit app or to the default browser.
+If the default browser supports Android Custom Tabs, the website should be opened in a Custom Tab.
+There should never be a menu where the user has to choose between multiple apps.

+2. If the user is redirected from the IDP back to the RP, he should either go directly to the legit app or to the default browser.

 ## Solution on iOS
 On iOS, we can use Universal Links to redirect the user from one